sebosp/covid-data-viz/threejs/README.md

 - Doesn't work on iPhone

 ## In Progress
+- Keep track of all the read files dates in the headers, if they are different, we should bail.
 - The world population is per country and we hide US, so when we use the country population we cannot draw US

 ## Done